ParthG26/Cloud-native-resource-monitoring/README.md

 ## Part 2: Dockerizing the Flask application
 ### Step 1: Create a Dockerfile
-Create a Dockerfile in the root directory of the project with the following contents:
+Create a ==Dockerfile== in the root directory of the project with the following contents:
 ```
 # Use the official Python image as the base image
 FROM python:3.9-slim-buster